AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 <div><cite>&mdash;<a href="http://idlewords.com/talks/internet_with_a_human_face.htm">"The Internet With A Human Face,"</a> Idle Words</cite></div>
 </blockquote>

-Newspapers are competing against companies that lose money, while media pundits tell the papers to mimic these money-losers.
+Newspapers are competing against companies that lose money.
+Yet media pundits urge papers to do what the money-losers do.

 This is also a pre-web phenomenon.
-In the early 80s, USA Today premiered a paper with more color and articles with less words.
+USA Today premiered in the early 80s with bolder colors and breifer articles.
 Publishers panicked.
-Surely doom would befall any who didn't adopt the upstart's approach.
-Turned out to be a false alarm, though: <a href="http://www.encyclopedia.com/topic/Gannett_Co._Inc.aspx">USA Today never had profitable year<a/>.
+Surely doom would befall those who didn't mimic this approach.
+Turned out to be a false alarm: <a href="http://www.encyclopedia.com/topic/Gannett_Co._Inc.aspx">USA Today never had profitable year<a/>.

 When someone insists news needs to be more social, more millenial, more [insert buzzword-du-jour here], I say: Show me the <abbr title="Return on investment">ROI</abbr>.

 <h2>Myth: We need to disrupt ourselves</h2>
-I do wish the journalism industry would <a href="http://scottberkun.com/2008/stop-saying-innovation-heres-why/">stop chanting</a> "disruption" and "innovation" because neither are really <a href="https://aeon.co/essays/innovation-is-overvalued-maintenance-often-matters-more">how technologies progress</a>.
+The journalism industry has been <a href="http://scottberkun.com/2008/stop-saying-innovation-heres-why/">chanting "innovation"</a> and "disruption" for decades.
+But neither incantation really <a href="https://aeon.co/essays/innovation-is-overvalued-maintenance-often-matters-more">helps a technology progress</a>.

 "Disruptive innovation" <a href="http://www.newyorker.com/magazine/2014/06/23/the-disruption-machine">is a discredited hypothesis</a> that doesn't <a href="http://sloanreview.mit.edu/article/how-useful-is-the-theory-of-disruptive-innovation/">explain or predict anything</a>.